 We offer apparel, shoes, and accessories across categories, brands, product types, and price points.
 We currently serve our clients in the following categories: Women's, Petite, Maternity, Men's, Plus, and Kids.
-We carry a mix of third-party branded merchandise, including premium brands, and our own Exclusive Brands.
+We carry a mix of third-party branded merchandise, including premium brands, and our own Owned Private Label Brands.
 We also offer a wide variety of product types, including denim, dresses, blouses, skirts, shoes, jewelry, and handbags.
 We sell merchandise across a broad range of price points and may further broaden our price point offerings in the future.

 Historically, changes in our merchandise mix have not caused significant fluctuations in our gross margin; however, categories, brands, product types, and price points do have a range of margin profiles.
-For example, our Exclusive Brands have generally contributed higher margins than our third-party brands, which have generally contributed lower margins.
+For example, our Owned Private Label Brands have generally contributed higher margins than our third-party brands, which have generally contributed lower margins.
 We continue to evolve our merchandise mix to improve the client experience and attract new active clients.
-Shifts in merchandise mix, particularly if we increase the number of third-party brands we offer, will result in fluctuations in our gross margin from period to period.
+Shifts in merchandise mix will result in fluctuations in our gross margin from period to period.